blockbax/integration-templates/README.md

 and ingest the data into Blockbax.
 You can find select one of these templates when configuring [Inbound Connectors](https://blockbax.com/docs/integrations/#inbound-connectors).

-Note: if you have full control over how measurements are sent to Blockbax, you do not need an integration template.
-In that case, you can simply sent the measurements in the default Blockbax format.

 ## Examples

 We added examples inside `examples/` directory which you can use as a basis for your own templates.